dfamonteiro/blog/blog/content/posts/factorio-recycler-assembler-loop.md

 ## The recycler_assembler_loop() function

-The simulation from the previous chapter works well enough for simple cases.
+The simulation code from the previous chapter works well enough for simple cases.
 Nevertheless, if we wish to simulate tons of variations in setups, we'll need a solution that doesn't involve having to manually calculate the productivity and quality chance of every row of the transition matrix.

-Having felt the need for a higher level approach so that I could stop dealing with productivity bonuses and quality chances, and start dealing with which modules go into which assemblers, I came up with the following function:
+Having felt the need for a higher level approach to simulating recycler-assembler loops (so that I could stop dealing with productivity bonuses and quality chances and start dealing with quality and productivity modules), I came up with the following function:

 ```python
 def recycler_assembler_loop(